tsolomko/BitByteData/2-0-Plans.md

 ```

 This addition will likely have negative impact on performance of the changed methods (because of the introduced switching
-on the value of the `signed` argument), but I believe this is an acceptable tradeoff (we get much more in terms of
+on the value of the `signed` argument), but I believe this is an acceptable tradeoff: we get much more in terms of
-correctness and functionality).
-That said, if turns out to be a big enough problem, I will add a no-argument version of
+correctness and functionality.
+That said, if it turns out to be a big enough problem, I will add a no-argument version of
-these methods, which will provide `.none` behavior and, at the same time remove `.none` case from the new enum and the
+these methods, which will provide the `.none` behavior and, at the same time remove `.none` case from the new enum and the
-default values for the `signed` argument.
+default value of the `signed` argument.

 ## Other crazy ideas

-This is the list of ideas that came to my mind, but they either are too breaking or I haven't assessed them at all.
+This is the list of ideas that came to my mind, but they are either too breaking or I haven't assessed them at all.
 For
 these reasons they are very unlikely to be implemented in 2.0 update (or at all, FWIW), but I still decided to briefly
 mention them for completeness.